 Concrete

-Years of wear and tear, especially from moisture, can have unintended effects on your subfloors.
+Years of wear and tear, especially from moisture, can have adverse effects on your subfloors.
 How can you tell a subfloor is damaged?
 Some signs include:

-If any of your subfloors are damaged, you may need to have another layer of subfloor installed on top of it.
+If any part of your subfloor is damaged, you may need to have it removed and fully replaced or have a new subfloor installed on top of it.
 This can be the same material as the original, or maybe even something with a better structure.
 For instance, if you have a damaged particleboard, adding a layer of plywood above may be an option to consider before choosing new flooring.

-Knowing the state of subfloor is a necessity.
+Knowing the state of the subfloor is a necessity before having new floors installed.
 Providing a smooth, stable surface, subfloors are the structural base for your flooring.
 After all, a floor is only as nice as its foundation.
-The aesthetics play an important part of completing your home’s décor, but the subfloor is the most important factor in making sure your floors stay beautiful for a long time.
+The aesthetics play an important part in completing your home’s décor, but the subfloor is the most important factor in making sure your floors stay strong and beautiful for a long time.

-Subfloor issues can’t be diagnosed by you alone.
-An inspection or conversation with a flooring professional is highly recommended.
-Once again, you really can’t make an informed decision on a new flooring style until you know the status of the subfloors beneath.
+Subfloor issues can’t easily be diagnosed just by sight alone, so an inspection or conversation with a flooring professional is highly recommended.
+Knowing the status of the subfloors beneath you will also help you make an informed decision on your new flooring while allowing for a more accurate estimate before any work starts.
 Schedule a FREE In-Home Estimate today and ask a flooring professional about your options.